Watching a news channel the last few weeks, it'd be easy to think that all of America is under an all-out assault from Mother Nature.

 Any opinions expressed above are those of the writer and do not necessarily represent the views of the management.
 The information in this story was accurate at the time of publication.
 All contact information, directions and prices should be confirmed directly with the golf course or resort before making reservations and/or travel plans.

-Our golf bloggers spend a great deal of time traveling from course to course (what a life!).
+Our spend a great deal of time traveling from course to course (what a life!).
 Here’s a selection of their top tips for travelers - where to stay, great restaurants, over-rated destinations, and more!

 This article provided through Golf Publisher Syndications.